 1.2.1.
 Electricity system and decision making process

-Considering the regulatory framework of power sector in Brazil established in 2004, new generation competes for long term contracts in auctions to supply the regulated market or bilaterally negotiate their contracts to supply free (eligible) consumers.
+Considering the regulatory framework of the power sector in Brazil established in 2004, new generation competes for long-term contracts in auctions to supply the regulated market or bilaterally negotiate their contracts to supply free (eligible) consumers.

-Regulated auctions are periodic and organized every year for future delivery: “A(x”, where “A” is the delivery year (A(3, A(4, A(5, A(6, etc.).
+Regulated auctions are periodic and organized every year for future delivery (named ‘A-x’, where ‘A’ is the delivery year: A-3, A-4, A-5, A-6, etc.).
 The main aspects of these auctions are the following:

-Provide long term energy contracts for power generators (backed by firm energy).
+Provide long term energy contracts for power generators;

-For thermal power plants, fuel purchase instalments can be indexed to a basket of international fuel prices and foreign exchange rate.
+For thermal power plants, fuel purchase instalments can be indexed to a collection of international fuel prices and foreign exchange rates.

-In 2012, companies owned by Brazilian states and private companies, along the companies of Eletrobrás Group, were responsible for the electrical generation, transportation and distribution in different regions, which satisfied all the Brazilian demand.
+In 2012, companies owned by Brazilian states and private companies, along with companies of Eletrobrás Group, were responsible for electricity generation, transportation and distribution in different regions, satisfying all of Brazil’s demand.
 Today, 80% of these distribution companies, previously owned by Brazilian states, is owned by the private sector owing to a privatization programme.
 About 75% of the generating capacity in the country is still government owned.

 Additionally, it is important to mention that another round of policy innovation is ongoing, mainly in the fields of renewables, distributed energy resources, consumer empowerment and digitalization.
-Capacity expansion did occur in Brazil in recent years but it is important to recheck the model, with the objective to adapt for the power system of the future (for instance, this recheck aims to increase incentives for efficient, decentralized decision making, improvements on spot price formation, removal of legal and regulatory barriers to innovation and separation of products in the areas of energy, reliability and ancillary services).
+Capacity expansion has occurred in Brazil in recent years, but it is important to recheck the model, with the objective to adapt it to the power system of the future (for instance, this recheck aims to increase incentives for efficient, decentralized decision making, improvements on spot price formation, removal of legal and regulatory barriers to innovation, and separation of products in the area of energy, reliability and ancillary services).

 1.2.2.
 Structure of electric power sector